sv3ndk/bookshelf/readme.md

 TODO:
 * add persistence layer:
-  * fix missign category when saving a book
-  * fix current UTs + add a few
-  * convert the demo client to an integration test, using testcontainer scala https://github.com/testcontainers/testcontainers-scala
+  * finish integration tests: add more scenarios + add calls to Doobie query check() as part of integration test
   * improve error handling: empty list in json input, non-existing author id when creating a book,...
   * add ability to update and delete
-  * add calls to Doobie query check() as part of integration test

   * add pagination to book and author queries

 * logging
 * retry strategy
 * authentication + profile domain